The Capture of the Green River Killer: Music

 The main music theme is taken out of the symphonic poem From Bohemia's Fields and Meadows (Z českých luhů a hájů).
 It is the fourth part of a set of six symphonic poems Má vlast (My Homeland) by Czech composer Bedřich Smetana.

 Reception

-Barry Garon of The Hollywood Reporter wrote, "Using dark colors and jarring images, director Norma Bailey tries to infuse the work with suspense and mystery.
+Barry Garron of The Hollywood Reporter wrote, "Using dark colors and jarring images, director Norma Bailey tries to infuse the work with suspense and mystery.
 The story itself, a repetitive tale unfolding at a languid pace, impedes the effort."